 Sometimes, schedule conflicts cause few problems when you live separately but create significant issues once you move in together.
 If you have to rise at 3 a.m. for work, and your partner sleeps lightly, your alarm could make it impossible for them to get back to sleep.
 Even if they could catch Zs in an active combat zone, it’s not polite to slam doors and stomp.

 As with most things, communication remains critical.
-Establish a weekly check-in where you discuss your schedules from the upcoming week.
+When moving in together establish a weekly check-in where you discuss your schedules from the upcoming week.
 That way, if you have a crucial presentation on Wednesday morning, they know not to stay up late playing Guitar Hero on Tuesday night.

 8. Expect Changes in Intimacy